How do you write a Board of Directors Resolution? | Aprio

 When you are just getting started, the layout and language may seem intimidating.
 Over time, recording these proceedings will become more and more familiar.

-One way to make board resolutions simpler is to use board portal software that automatically helps you track and gather signatures for resolutions at board meetings and in between.
+One way to make board resolutions simpler is to use board portal software that helps you track and gather e-signatures and votes for all the board’s decisions.

 Want more insights into board best practices?
 Subscribe to receive monthly news from Aprio.